SadNapp/SadNapp/README.md

 🌱learning:
 - EF core, SQL, Redis all about BackEnd
-- In the future, I plan to start learning C++ and Java.
+- In the future, I plan to start learning C++ and Java

 🔥 Most used languages:
 - So far only C#)